Lorraine Pilkington

-Lorraine Pilkington (born 18 April 1974) is an Irish actress from Dublin who is best known for her role as Katrina Finlay from Monarch of the Glen.
+Lorraine Pilkington (born 18 April 1974) is an Irish actress from Dublin who is best known for her roles as Katrina Finlay from Monarch of the Glen and Lulu in Human Traffic.

-Life
+Early life and education

-Born in Dublin, Pilkington grew up in the affluent suburban village of Malahide, and attended Manor House School, Raheny.
+Born in Dublin in 1974, one of four children, Pilkington grew up in the affluent suburban village of Malahide, and attended Manor House School, Raheny until the age of 14.
+She trained at the Gaiety School of Acting.

+Career

-Trained at the Gaiety School of Acting, Pilkington began her career at the age of 15 when she appeared in The Miracle directed by Neil Jordan.
+Pilkington began her acting career at the age of 15 when she appeared in The Miracle directed by Neil Jordan.
 She appeared onstage in the plays The Plough and the Stars and The Iceman Cometh.

-At age 18 she moved to London where she was given a part in a Miramax film which eventually fell through.
-After returning to Dublin, Pilkington appeared in films including Human Traffic and My Kingdom, a retelling of King Lear.
+At age 18 she moved to London where she was given a part in a Miramax film which eventually fell through after a meeting with Harvey Weinstein.
+She later returned to Dublin, living in Ballsbridge for a time.

-In 2000, she was cast as Katrina Finlay, a schoolteacher in a Scottish village in the BBC television series Monarch of the Glen.
+After a period involving substantial voiceover work, she moved back to London in the late 1990s, with the self-described aim of relaunching her career.
+Pilkington subsequently appeared in films including Human Traffic and My Kingdom, a retelling of King Lear.
+In 1999, she was cast as Katrina Finlay, a schoolteacher in a Scottish village, a major role in the BBC television series Monarch of the Glen, which was broadcast from 2000.
 After leaving the show at the beginning of the third season, she appeared in various other television productions such as Rough Diamond and Outnumbered.